sukruthpuranik/APS-Portfoli/README.md

 **Challenge**: Efficiently store and retrieve keys in a dataset of strings.
 **Google Relevance**: Essential for autocomplete features, search engine indexing, and IP routing.
 **Algorithm**: Trie Data Structure.
+The time complexity for building a Trie data structure is O(N * avgL), where 'N' is the number of strings we want to insert in Trie and 'avgL' is the average length of 'N' strings.
+The space complexity of the trie depends on the number of nodes present in the trie.
+A trie with N nodes will need O(N*k) space due to the pointers in each node, where k is the total number of unique characters in the alphabet.

 <div style="text-align:center">
   <img src="img/Trie_example.svg.png" alt="Trie" />
 </div>

 **Code**: [Trie Data Structure Algorithm](DataStructures/trie.cpp)

 ### Explanation: